 Week 07 | Final Project Submissions | Dec 09 th @ 5:00pm

 We will examine discourses on human factors in design.
-Each week we will have a discussion on assigned media (readings, films, tv episodes, and podcasts).
-Using the schedule below, one group will lead a discussion about that week's assigned media.
-The group leading the discussion is expected to identify key concepts, issues, concerns, and questions from that week's media, drawing correlations between these and our course project.
+Each week we will have a 45 - 60 minute discussion on assigned media (readings, films, tv episodes, and podcasts).
+Using the schedule below, one group will lead a discussion about that week's assigned discourse.
+The group leading the discussion is expected to identify key concepts, issues, concerns, and questions, drawing correlations between these and our course project.
 Everyone is expected to have questions and comments about each week’s reading and participate in class discussion.

 Week 01 | N/A